rupesh-dharme/rupesh-dharme/README.md

 🎓 &nbsp;I'm currently studying Computer Engineering at Pune Institute of Computer Technology, Pune.\
 💡 &nbsp;Some technologies I enjoy working with include C++, Python, ReactJS, JavaScript, NodeJS and ExpressJS.
 Currently exploring full stack web development tools.\
 🌱 &nbsp;I'm on track for learning more about Computer Networks, Operating Systems, and Algorithms.\
-✉️ &nbsp;You can shoot me an email at rupeshdharme200001@gmail.com!
-I'll try to respond as soon as I can.
+✉️ &nbsp;You can email me at rupeshdharme200001@gmail.com and I'll get back to you.

 ## Find me around the web 🌎 <a href="https://www.linkedin.com/in/rupeshdharme/"><img align="left" width="150"  src="images/minecraft-man.gif"></a>